POLICY LL3: BRIDGE MEADOW AND CANAL QUARTER

 Area 3 – Residential and Storage: currently occupied, this land contains mobile homes and storage for fairground vehicles.
 There are also several sheds, with the southern part overgrown with vegetation.

-The area to the southeast of Bridge Meadow is prone to flooding which the policy addresses.
-Given the concerns expressed by the community to the flood risk on site, it is recommended that any development proposals include visible flood mitigation measures
+The area to the southeast of Bridge Meadow is prone to flooding, which the policy addresses.
+Given the concerns expressed by the community to the flood risk on site, it is recommended that any development proposals include visible flood mitigation measures.

 To see the full Leighton-Linslade Neighbourhood Plan Policy Map, or to find instructions about how to use our interactive maps, please visit our Policy Map page.